garethrees/garethrees.github.com/_posts/2018-10-03-book-notes-drive-the-talent-code.md

 ### Deep Practice

-Deep practice is forcing yourself to work **just outside the edge of your comfort zone** with master coaching to **identify and eliminate errors** in a fast feedback loop.
+Deep practice is forcing yourself to work **just outside the edge of your comfort zone**.

+### Coaching

+Master coaching is important to **identify and eliminate errors** in a fast feedback loop, which helps you level-up.